ScottJWalter/cacheaugmentedgeneration/README.md

 ## Usage

-1. Open the `cag_demo.ipynb` notebook in Jupyter, VS Code, or Google Colab.
+1. Open the `cagdemo.ipynb` notebook in Jupyter, VS Code, or Google Colab.

 2. Run the cells in order.
 The notebook will:
 - Load the Mistral model and tokenizer